Sanjay1712KSK/Aero-Controllers/README.md

 This project is simulation-first and designed as a robust foundation for transferring stabilization policies toward real-world GPS-denied autonomy workflows.
 ```

-If you want, I can also give you a second version tailored specifically for GitHub recruiters/judges (shorter, punchier, with “How to Run” and “Results at a Glance” up top).